nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 sudo ns_image_server update_sql
 ```

-#### Step 13: Setup the lifespan web interface
+#### Step 14: Setup the lifespan web interface

 The web interface consists of a set of PHP scripts.
 These are located in the `web_interface` subdirectory.
-They need to be copied to the linux directory used by the web browser.
+They need to be copied to the Linux directory used by the web browser.
 This is located at `/var/www/html`.

 ```
 sudo mkdir /var/www/
 sudo mkdir /var/www/html
-cp –r ~/lifespan/web_interface/* /var/www/html
+sudo cp -r ./web_interface/* /var/www/html
 ```

 This web interface has a configuration file called ns_image_server_website.ini .
 An example configuration file is included in the git repository.
 In the previous step, you copied it to `/var/www/html/image_server_web/`